 Key Milestone Progress and indicative timeframe Risks Mitigations Stage 2 Road Safety Audit has now been undertaken but its findings necessitate changes to drawings, plans and specification for the scheme.
 Stage 2 Road Safety Audit Approval (RSA2) Sea Change Sussex now need to produce the above and submit to National Highways and East Sussex County Council.
 RSA 2 not approved within indicative timelines as further information or designs required.
 Regular communication taking place between all parties to address any issues/concerns.
 Once received National Highways and East Sussex County Council should be able to review within 2-3 weeks.
 TRO for the prohibition of parking in areas of Whitworth Road and associated statutory and public consultations The timescales for completion of the TRO are reliant on the statutory and public consultation on the prohibition of parking on Whitworth Road, it is anticipated that completion of the TRO is 6-8 weeks from receipt of the required documentation.
 Completion of the entire process will sit within the build out programme for the signalised connection and therefore it is anticipated that this will be completed by the Autumn 2022 completion date.
 Delays in East Sussex County Council receiving necessary documentation to proceed with the TRO.
 Not a Risk/Dependency for progressing the 278 Agreement or construction as this needs to be complete for Road Opening so can be carried out in tandem with the other agreements.
 East Sussex County Council holding and attending weekly meetings with Sea Change Sussex and National Highways to ensure progress.
-Section 278 Agreement In line with the above, should approval be gRageh442 of 241 instructions will be given to Parties can't agree on legal terms Can be escalated to Assistant respective legal teams for National Highways and East Sussex County Council to enter into Section 278 agreement.
+Section 278 Agreement In line with the above, should approval be gRagen442 of 24' instructions will be given to Parties can't agree on legal terms Can be escalated to Assistant respective legal teams for National Highways and East Sussex County Council to enter into Section 278 agreement.
 National Highways timescale for all approvals is approximately June/July 2022.
 East Sussex County Council timescales will be inside of this.
-Director/Director level to resolve if required Construction 8 weeks - early Autumn 2022 based on the above milestones being met Potential issues with booking road space Sea Change Sussex maintaining constant dialogue with National Highways/East Sussex County Council Road Opening TBD - Dependent on TRO with East Sussex County Council - Potentially Autumn 2022 Contractor availability at time Sea Change Sussex due diligence in contractor appointment Once road opened - monitor and analyse changes in traffic movements and determine whether further interventions are necessary Up to 6 months post opening.
-Risks to timeframe include further pandemic impacting on traffic levels and travel demands across the network; needing to assess the changes in traffic patterns and flows over a reasonable period across the wider network that takes into consideration the changes from pre to post full opening of the road.
-Planning ahead for transport monitoring and project team in place to continue liaison and review outcome data.
+Director/Director level to resolve if required Construction 8 weeks - early Autumn 2022 based on the above milestones being met Potential issues with booking road space Sea Change Sussex maintaining constant dialogue with National Highways/East Sussex County Council Road Opening TBD - Dependent on TRO with East Sussex County Council - Potentially Autumn 2022 Contractor availability at time Sea Change Sussex due diligence in contractor appointment Once road opened - monitor and analyse changes in traffic movements and determine whether further interventions are necessary Up to 6 months post opening. assess the changes in traffic patterns and flows over a reasonable Planning ahead for transport monitoring and project team in place to continue liaison and review outcome data.
 Stage 3 (Post construction) Road Safety Audit undertaken and any changes implemented To be undertaken once road opened and identified changes implemented post-Audit (indicatively Spring 2023) Project Change Request to be considered (if appropriate) Currently assumed to be July 2023 SELEP Accountability Board

-\Construction to commence once previous milestones have been concluded and required road space has been booked.
+^{}Construction to commence once previous milestones have been concluded and required road space has been booked.